Dare to try pickle-flavored ice cream?

 UPPER WEST SIDE, Manhattan (WABC) --The team behind Jacob's Pickles decided pickle-flavored soft serve should exist, and it's actually delicious.

-At least that's what we thing -- and so do most people who try it, said Glenroy Brown, executive chef of Lucky Pickle Dumpling Co. and pickle ice cream co-creator.
+At least that's what we think -- and so do most people who try it, said Glenroy Brown, executive chef of Lucky Pickle Dumpling Co. and pickle ice cream co-creator.

 Lucky Pickle Dumpling Co., an Upper West Side pop-up, dishes out gigantic servings of chartreuse soft serve topped with pickle slices for $5 a pop.